guildxyz/guild-pin-contract/docs/DESIGN.md

 - the server:
   - checks the access (needs direct db access or an api call to the core in case of becoming a separate service)
   - generates the metadata and uploads/pins it on IPFS
-  - signs the transaction data + current timestamp (unix seconds) using a private key
+  - signs the input parameters, the cid and the current timestamp (unix seconds) using a private key
-  - returns the timestamp, the cid and the signature
+  - returns the signed data alongside the signature
 - the user initiates a transaction to the contract.
-Supplies the signed data, the signature and the fee
+Supplies the data obtained from the server and the fee
 - the contract:
   - checks the timestamp (reverts if it's older than 1 hour)
   - verifies the signature (reverts if it's invalid)